Calculating Phase Locking with BMTool¶

 ================================================================================================== FOOOF - POWER SPECTRUM MODEL The model was run on the frequency range 3 - 98 Hz Frequency Resolution is 3.91 Hz Aperiodic Parameters (offset, exponent): -3.8986, -0.0807 2 peaks were found: CF: 15.00, PW: 1.239, BW: 7.81 CF: 39.85, PW: 2.120, BW: 7.81 Goodness of fit metrics: R^2 of model fit is 0.9808 Error of the fit is 0.0539 ==================================================================================================

-Now we can see how our spike times are entrained to the lfp we made.
-There are a few different metrics that we can use.¶
+Now we can analyze how our spike times are entrained to the LFP we created.
+BMTool provides three different metrics for quantifying phase locking:

 1. Phase-Locking Value (PLV) - calculate_spike_lfp_plv